Maghish/react-firebase-template/README.md

 3. Run `npm install`
 4. Create a new firebase project on [firebase](https://firebase.google.com/)
 5. Then click the project settings on the project overview on the left navigation bar
-6. Then at the "your apps" section create a web app
+6. Then at the "your apps" section, create a web app
 7. Name your web app and fill in other details
 > **💡 NOTE**
 Don't enable firebase hosting option while creating the app, which could break this template
-1. Copy your app's configuration
+8. Copy your app's configuration
-2. Open [`firebase.js`](./src/firebase.js) and paste the configuration in the commented area like:
+9. Open [`firebase.js`](./src/firebase.js) and paste the configuration in the commented area like:
 ```javascript
 const app = initializeApp({
     apiKey: "...",